 - Summer coursework

 - Law Review or Journal research

 - Non-Profit work

 - Clinical work

 NEW GRADUATES: You have access to Thomson Reuters products, including Westlaw and Practical Law, for six months after graduation by registering for “Grad Elite” access here.
 “Grad Elite” access gives you 60-hours of usage on these products per month to gain understanding and build confidence in your research skills.
 While you cannot use it in situations where you are billing a client, Thomson Reuters encourages you to use these tools to build your knowledge of the law and prepare for your bar exam.

 If you have any questions, please contact our representative, Mark Frongillo.

-Continuing students have full access over the summer to most other library resources at Harvard simply by using your HUIDs and PINs.
+Continuing students have full access over the summer to most other online library resources at Harvard simply by using your HUIDs and PINs.
 So if you need JSTOR, HeinOnline, Academic Search Premier or most other databases, you’re all set!

 New alumni continue to have access to some databases, including HeinOnline’s Law Journal Library and the CQ Press Library, a great source for information and data on government and politics.
 Click through to our guide to Library Services for HLS Alumni for information about how to claim your Harvard Key and get access, plus learn about other resources for alumni and how to stay connected from afar.

 We’re here for you.
 Feel free to contact us with any questions about summer access, alumni access, or any research-related questions over the summer and beyond.
 Current contact information is available at Ask a Librarian.